 On the design front, the Mate 20 Pro looks contemporary, and quite obviously premium.
 The Mate 20 Pro features a curved display with quite a wide notch at the top.
-It also features a glass body, and will be available in colors like Emerald Green, Midnight Blue, Black, Pink Gold, and Twilight.
-Of these however, the green and blue variants feature what Huawei calls “hyper-optical display pattern”.
-Essentially these variants feature subtle textures on the rear that are not only less prone to fingerprints, but are also easier to grip.
+It also features a glass body, and will be available in India in Emerald Green, and Twilight colors.
+Interestingly, the green variant features what Huawei calls “hyper-optical display pattern”.
+Essentially these are subtle textures on the rear that are not only less prone to fingerprints, but are also easier to grip.

 The Mate 20 Pro features a 6.39-inch OLED display with Quad HD+ resolution, and 19.5:9 ratio.
 Under the hood is Huawei’s latest Kirin 980 SoC fabricated on the 7nm process.
-Along with Apple, Huawei is the only company offering a 7nm chipset, and needless to say, these smartphones are quite powerful.
+Along with Apple, Huawei is the only company offering a 7nm chipset, and needless to say, the smartphone is quite powerful.

 The Kirin 980 octa-core SoC is claimed to offer 20 percent improved performance and 40 percent improved efficiency over 10nm chipsets.
-In the short time I spent with the smartphones, everything worked quite smoothly without a hint of lag anywhere.
+In the short time I spent with the smartphone, everything worked quite smoothly without a hint of lag anywhere.

 The four cameras on board the Mate 20 smartphones is again among the highlights.
 These camera lenses and the LED flash are arranged in a square-ish pattern at the back.

 The Mate 20 Pro comes with a 40-megapixel f/1.8 standard lens, 20-megapixel f/2.2 ultra wide-angle lens, and an 8-megapixel f/2.4 telephoto lens with OIS.
 Unlike on the P20 Pro, Huawei has dropped the monochrome lens that was meant for sharper edge definition with less noise.
 But the company claims that the use of larger and better sensors makes the monochrome help unnecessary.

 While shots clicked in ambient lighting conditions at the venue are not enough to judge a camera, my first impressions are quite positive.
 Still, we will reserve our judgement till we spend a considerable more time with the new smartphones.

 The Mate 20 Pro is the first smartphone from Huawei to feature an in-display fingerprint sensor.
 For further security, the Mate 20 Pro also features an advanced 3D face scanner hidden in the notch that helps you unlock the device by just looking at it.
 The Pro variant also features IP68 certification making it resistant to water and dust.